kubernetes-sigs/application/README.md

     </tr>
     <tr>
         <td>spec.assemblyPhase</td>
-        <td>string</td>
+        <td>string: "Pending", "Succeeded" or "Failed"</td>
-        <td>"Pending", "Succeeded" or "Failed".
-The installer can set this field
+        <td>The installer can set this field to indicate that the
-        to indicate that the application's components are still being deployed ("Pending") or all are deployed already ("Succeeded").
+        application's components are still being deployed
+        ("Pending") or all are deployed already ("Succeeded").
 When the application cannot be succesfully assembled, the installer can set this field to "Failed".</td>